MarketDataApp/documentation/api/rate-limiting.md

 ## Specific Rules
 - Each request consumes a minimum of 1 request.
+- Only status 200/203 responses consume requests.
-- Requests may consume more than 1 request if they include more than 1 symbol (e.g., OPTIONCHAIN endpoint).
+- Requests may consume more than 1 request if the response include prices for more than 1 symbol (e.g., an OPTIONCHAIN endpoint).
+- Requests that include more than one symbol but do not include the bid, ask, or mid columns **do not** consume prices and count as a single request.
 - NULL responses are not counted.
 - Error responses are not counted.
 - Certain free trial symbols like AAPL stocks, AAPL options, VIX index do not consume prices or requests.